signalpoint/DrupalGap/docs/07_Blocks/index.md

 By default, DrupalGap comes packaged with a few different system blocks.
 Here are their machine names (more commonly referred to as "delta" values):

+- admin_menu
 - main (*used to display the content of the current page*)
-- logo
+- main_menu
 - title (*used to display the page title*)
 - powered_by
+- user_login

 ## Remove the "Powered by: DrupalGap" Block

-To delete the "Powered by: DrupalGap" Block from our mobile app, open the `settings.js` file.
-Then for example, remove the 'powered_by' block from the footer region within our theme:
+To remove the block from our app, open the `settings.js` file.
+Then for example, remove the `powered_by` block from the footer region within our theme:

 ```
 dg.settings.blocks[dg.config('theme').name] = {